Takeaway

 The surgical pathology room was loud.
 I held the phone in one hand and with the other plugged my free ear.
 Glass slides clacked on microscopes.
 Wooden trays clattered onto preview stacks.
 A resident cursed at an overhead page.
 These were not the sounds a grieving mother should hear.
 These were the sounds of a medical industry that would continue despite her dead son.

 I told her that the test results were back, but they were inconclusive.
-She had a copy of the autopsy report and we went through the findings again.
+She had a copy of the autopsy report, and we went through the findings again.
 “We’ll never know the exact cause of death,” I said, “but I promise there’s nothing you or anyone could have done for your son.”

 A long pause held the line.
 Then she asked if there were any more tests available.

-As a first year pathology resident, I received no training on how to talk with families about death or autopsies.
+As a pathologist, I unfortunately received no training on how to talk with families about death or autopsies.
 I often reflect on how I could have better navigated the conversation with the patient’s mother.
 I regret that this grieving mother had to call a hospital operator to be patched to a resident in a busy workroom month after month until the day came when she stopped calling.
 I’m now cognizant of the importance of arranging a time without distractions to talk with family members about autopsy results, as well as the importance of setting realistic expectations for autopsy with the family beforehand.

 There are many reasons that families request autopsies, but the most common reason is the hope of understanding why a loved one died.
 Unfortunately, unlike in movies and television, the medical autopsy may never answer the question of “why.”
 Medical autopsy is useful for the documentation of disease—atherosclerosis, stroke, food aspirated into the lungs and festering into pneumonia—but it’s not the infallible, final test that some believe it to be.
 We must communicate with families beforehand that there may never be an answer as to why their loved one died.

-As healthcare professionals, we must accept the limitations of the medical autopsy.
+As healthcare professionals, we must accept the limitations of medical autopsy.
 Furthermore, we can’t expect family members to interpret autopsy results on their own.
 Collaboration between the pathologist and treating clinician in setting up a time to talk about results can optimize the autopsy discussion in order to answer questions in a way that is meaningful to the family.

 Here are my top five tips for talking about medical autopsy with families: